๐งTroubleshooting Bootstraping

 Check your network and make sure that the plugin can be downloaded from the machine.

-Find the plugin URL and checksum at vault.oauthapp.pluginURL
+Find the plugin URL and checksum at vault.oauthapp.pluginURL and vault.oauthapp.checksum in the values.yaml file:

-If you are working in air-gapped, you must host this file somewhere and replace the vault.oauthapp.pluginURL
+If you are working in air-gapped, you must host this file somewhere and replace the vault.oauthapp.pluginURL.

 Failed at step 3